 I was diagnosed as an autistic child at age 2.
 I did not talk until age 4.
 I had lots of childhood therapy, speech and play therapy.
 I had a supportive family and many family members helped me out.
 I did not have to endure a divorce or family tragedy.
 I made it to Kindergarten with my class, today I may have been held back a year.

 I found out that music could reach me easier than the spoken word.
 I liked "picture stories" about construction projects where I enjoyed the drawings more than the words.
 To fit in with my family, I learned to be read to by sitting still without actually listening and processing the stories, except maybe two or three children’s books.
+I enjoyed being outside, walking around in the woods.
+I visited my neighborhood, and farmland nearby where I played has condominiums.

 My delayed speech, in hindsight, caused in part for me to miss part of the growing-up process as a baby, learning to smile, making faces, giving adults and other kids pleasure.
 I think a lot of life’s crucial skills are learned pre-school.
 I believe I am high-functioning autistic based on my knowledge of my babyhood.